bplmaps/lmec-main-site/content/articles/atlascope-explained-looking-between-the-cracks.md

 {{< figure src= "/uploads/2023-04-03/atlascopecoverage.png" caption="The 'final product' of Atlascope consists of \~100 historical layers from distinct atlases each with distinct geographic coverages.
 This behind-the-scenes snapshot shows the numerous, overlapping, and multilayered geographic coverages included in Atlascope, each corresponding to the extent of an actual historical urban atlas, each in turn composed of dozens of individual plates.">}}

-**With all this talk of consolidation and intuition I guess I’d like to know more about your thoughts on the final arrangement of Atlascope, what makes its digital interface so effective?**
+**With all this talk of consolidation and intuition, I’d like to hear more about your thoughts on the final arrangement of Atlascope, and what makes its digital interface so effective?**

 I think it’s really all about spontaneity and the thrill of discovery, and the key question of how we engage with our technology.
 In the older formats, the atlases themselves or their digitized versions, the user had to go in with a question, a research inquiry, or a specific address to be investigated, the format simply wasn’t geared towards allowing for spontaneous curiosity and the kind of unexpected threads which you can lose yourself in through something like Atlascope.
 Now, you have the wiggle room to literally just drift, across different atlas plates and entire atlases, and through decades of historical change.